The Home Of Great Ideas For More Than 100 Years

 Chemical strippers are often effective for removing build-ups of black coatings, gloss paint or other oil-based finishes on beams.
 Always conduct a small trial first in a discreet area before carrying out paint removal wholesale.

-What’s the best thing to do once the beams have been stripped?
+What's to do once the beams have been stripped?

 Where is the best place to go for advice?

-If you uncover traces of anything that may be of value as you are working, stop immediately and, if in doubt, contact The Society for the Protection of Ancient Buildings or your local conservation officer.
-Be aware that if your house is listed, listed building consent for such work may be needed from your local council.
+If you uncover traces of anything that may be of value as you are working, stop immediately.
+If in doubt, contact The Society for the Protection of Ancient Buildings or your local conservation officer.
+Be aware with listed houses, listed building consent for such work may be needed from your local council.
+Check the permitted development rules to ascertain what you can and can't do without permission.